Do you spend your weekends glued to the TV watching your favorite teams battle it out?

 While professional sports might see most of the glitz and glamour, high school, college and amateur sports still need to be written about, too.

-It’s easier to break in with smaller beats, and you’ll likely find less competition if you try to break into the field writing about the local minor league baseball team rather than a high-level professional team.
+It’s easier to break in with smaller beats, and you’ll likely find less competition if you try your hand at writing about the local minor league baseball team rather than a high-level professional team.

 When you say you love sports, maybe it’s basketball or football or hockey you have in mind.
 But there are plenty of other sports that need coverage.